JO-YE/alx-system_engineering-devops/0x00-shell_basics/README.md

 7 Welcome--a script that create a directory named my_first_directory in the /tmp/

 8 Betty in my first directory-- move file to directory

+9 Bye Bye Betty - script to delete file from a directory